Anu-G-Jais/Snake-Game-Using-Java/README.md

 # Snake-Game-Using-Java

+This is a simple Snake Game implemented in Java using Swing for the graphical interface.

+## Overview

-This is a simple Snake Game implemented in Java using Swing.
-The game features a classic Snake gameplay where the player controls a snake to eat food and grow longer while avoiding collisions with the borders and itself.
+The game features a snake that the player controls to eat randomly placed food items, growing longer each time it eats.
+The snake can pass through one side of the screen and reappear on the opposite side.
+The objective is to grow the snake as long as possible without colliding with itself.

 ## Tutorial Source